vilhelmbergsoe/site/blog/new-website.md

 Here we load the environment variable if it exists and if it doesn't it just defaults to the current directory.

-In the Nix flake we then make sure to define this environment variable:
+In the Nix flake we then make sure to define this environment variable through a
+wrapper:

 ``` nix
 # ...